amuten01/refactoring-java/README.md

     - Switch Statement:
       Used a switch statement in calculateRentalAmount method for clarity and maintainability.

+    - Comments
+      Added comments for clarity.

     - Diagrams
       Added diagrams to enhance understanding of the use case and sequence

 ## Diagrams